 IOM aims to prevent violence against migrants, violations of their rights, and/or their exploitation and abuse by proactively identifying and assisting vulnerable migrants.
 For those who have already experienced violence, exploitation, abuse, or a violation of their rights, IOM aims to provide comprehensive protective and assistance services that take into account the specific set of factors that contributed to their vulnerability in order to develop tailored responses that maximize potential for sustainable recovery.
 IOM’s overall assistance to vulnerable migrants approach also aims to enhance the physical, mental and social well-being of the individual and his or her community and promote sustainability through institutional capacity building of governments and civil society.

-In Thailand, IOM provides humanitarian assistance to stranded and vulnerable migrants, including unaccompanied minors.
+In Thailand, IOM provides direct assitance and humanitarian assistance to stranded and vulnerable migrants, including unaccompanied minors.
 Such assistance is supplemented by community stabilization activities with community leaders and government stakeholders to promote community empowerment and harmonization.

 For migrants who are unable or unwilling to remain in host countries and wish to return voluntarily to their countries of origin but lack the means to do so, IOM’s Assisted Voluntary Return and Reintegration (AVRR) programme provides a solution to their immediate plight.
 The Organization provides administrative, logistical and financial support for these migrants and also supports them with reintegration measures at the individual or at the community level.
 IOM is mandated by its Constitution to ensure orderly migration, inter alia, through voluntary return and reintegration assistance.
 In particular, IOM emphasizes that voluntariness remains a precondition for all its AVRR activities.